KaiOBerg/master_thesis_cat_bonds/README.md

 ## Corresponding code for the Master Thesis: Closing the Insurance Gap - Enhancing Access to the CAT Bond Market by Kai Bergmüller (2025)

-The construction of the CAT bond proposed for Samoi in the first case study of the thesis is saved in:
+The construction of the CAT bond proposed for Samoa in the first case study of the thesis is saved in:
    * single_country_bond_main.ipynb

    The notebook depends on various python scripts each dedicated to a specific part of the CAT bond design.
 The scripts are the following:\